 For example, when you think about Nickelodeon, how does it make you feel?
 The name itself is full of character and spunk, and fun to say; perfect for a children’s entertainment network.
 Plus, the origin has meaning, too.
 The word nickelodeon was originally used to describe small movie theatres in the early 1900’s which charged a nickel per show.
 And, the ancient Greek term for theatre is odeion.

-Tips for choosing a name:
+Tips for choosing a business name:

 - Make a list of words or ideas related to your brand.
 The sky’s the limit.